zhiyuns/UniBrain/README.md

 ## License

-This project builds on BAGEL.
+This project builds on [BAGEL](https://github.com/ByteDance-Seed/Bagel) and [AutoRG-Brain](https://github.com/ljy19970415/AutoRG-Brain).
 Please follow the licenses of this repository and any datasets or pretrained checkpoints used with UniBrain.